Instructor Training

 Description:

 This class will be conducted from 0700-1545.
 This course is designed to meet the training requirement for the Certification of Criminal Justice Instructors as set forth in the DCJS Reference Manual.
 The goal of the program is to prepare the criminal justice trainer with the basic skills necessary to research, design, prepare, present, and evaluate a block of instruction.
 This class requires a minimum of two years’ experience in a criminal justice agency to attend.
-Due to the limited number of days, the student will be required to complete work outside of class.

 Dress Code